pandas-dev/pandas/doc/source/overview.rst

 A quick note on mutation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You will find that very few methods are capable of mutating a pandas
-data structure like DataFrame.
-In general, the result of method calls
-will return a new object (protecting the underlying data in the
+Most instance methods on the pandas data structures return a new
+object, rather than updating the original object in-place.
+However,
+when working with the contents (e.g. a column in a DataFrame),
+mutations **will** be reflected in the original structure.
+In general,
-calling object).
-So we like to "favor immutability" where sensible.
+though, we like to "favor immutability" where sensible.

 What else is in the package?
 ----------------------------